 Falkensteiner Diadora Hotel

-Located in Punta Scala Resort, 15 km north of Zadar, Falkensteiner Diadora Hotel offers full-board plus meal plan including three meals a day (breakfast, lunch and dinner), with beer, wine and soft drinks free of charge during meal times.
-There is a separate kid's buffet restaurant where your little ones can eat with their peers under the surveillance of hotel's staff.
+Located in Punta Scala Resort, 15 km north of Zadar, Falkensteiner Diadora Hotel offers a full-board plus meal plan including three meals a day (breakfast, lunch, and dinner), with beer, wine and soft drinks free of charge during meal times.
+There is a separate kid's buffet restaurant where your little ones can eat with their peers under the surveillance of the hotel's staff.

 Pine Beach Pakostane

 Featuring natural sandy beach, accommodation in reed huts without electricity, and shared toilets, resort Pine Beach Pakostane is quite unique place to spend your Croatia all inclusive holidays.
 It's back-to-nature kind of holidays that kids usually love.

 You can charge all your devices on solar benches or reception.
 Food is awesome and plentiful throughout the day, and there are also tons of activities for children and adults.Check more information and photos here!

 Smartline Hotel Neptun

 This great value for a money 3-star hotel in Tucepi, along Makarska Riviera, has an awesome seafront location with lovely views over the sea and the mountains.